How to prepare an excellent cover letter for consulting

 It depends on the office.
 For international firms, prepare the English version.

-Always together with the CV, unless the process indicates otherwise.
+Always with your resume, unless the application process indicates otherwise.

-On our resources page you will find cover letter templates and the complete Crack the Interview Process guide to go deeper into each stage of the selection process.
+On our resources page, you will find cover letter templates and the comprehensive guide Crack the Interview Process to delve deeper into each stage of the selection process.

-Access to the "Crack the Interview Process" guide and cover letter templates
+Access the “Crack the Interview Process” guide and cover letter templates

-And if you want to continue preparing for consulting, explore our complete 7 steps guide.
-You'll find more tips on CV, networking, case interviews, mental arithmetic, etc:
+And if you want to continue preparing for consulting, explore our comprehensive 7-step guide.
+You'll find more tips on resume building, networking, case interviews, mental math, and more:

 Previous